oe4dns/tootgroup.py/README.md

 1. You require <https://github.com/halcy/Mastodon.py> as well as
    <https://github.com/ActiveState/appdirs> to run.
 Install them via your
-   operating system's package manager, pip or even manually
+   operating system's package manager, pip or even manually.

 2. You need an account on any Mastodon instance/server that will act as your group account.
 Think about if you should mark it as a "Bot".